 (SC1.2) Where published information has been used in completing SC1.1, please provide a reference(s).

-GHG Protocol Table 14 Carbon Emissions Factors by Weight Distance please specify emission factors.)
+GHG Protocol Table 14 Carbon Emissions Factors by Weight Distance

 (SC1.3) What are the challenges in allocating emissions to different customers, and what would help you to overcome these challenges?